pamaph20/CS340-S23-Notes/Exam1StudyGuide.md

 # Exam 1 Study Guide
 ## For exam on 01/03/2023

+# Overview
+This file reviews the concepts and ideas covered from the beginning of the semester to 3/1/23.
+The document follows the format we followed in the class prior to the exam.
+First off all the topics we covered are listed and then it delves into more specific info, such as relevant commands.

 ## Topics
 - Software vs. programs
 - Time allocation to various SE tasks